 Continental pursues a twofold and inclusive human rights due diligence approach.
 This covers our own locations worldwide as well as the entire supply and value chain.
 All employees are informed in detail about the Code of Conduct, which is part of the employment contract.
 To this end, mandatory on-line and on-site training are provided, including a specific training module on human rights and good working conditions.
+In 2019, around 90,000 training courses were held (2018: 85,000).
 Additionally, human rights-specific training courses with relevant management functions within the company are held, to promote the integration of the topic in management processes and business decisions.

 A process with a view on our entire value chain has been established and is regularly developed further, in order to continuously and systematically identify, assess and minimize human rights at country level.
 At our locations, risks are assessed and minimized e.g. by local ESH managers (ESH: environment, safety, health) and our country coordinators for labor relations.
 This includes, for example, conducting analyzes, targeted training and monitoring progress.
 We check potential new and existing suppliers and service providers by means of self-information.
 This is done through the EcoVadis and NQC sustainability platforms, as well as risk-based audits on site.
 In order to increase transparency and sustainability along our supply chains, we are cooperating with competitors and other stakeholders through various industry initiatives.